censorship-no/ceno-docs/user-manual/en/browser/install.md

 CENO requires *no special permissions* to run.

-> **Warning:** Please be *extremely skeptical* about installing the CENO Browser from sources other than the ones listed above.
+> **Warning:** Please be *extremely skeptical* about installing CENO Browser from sources other than the ones listed above.
 Because of the application's nature, their potential users may become a target for all kinds of fake or manipulated versions used to violate user privacy or attack other CENO and Ouinet users.
 If in doubt, please contact <cenoers@equalit.ie> before installing a suspicious app.

 ## Stopping CENO completely